eprbell/rp2/README.md

 * it prioritizes user privacy by storing crypto transactions and tax results on the user's computer and not sending them anywhere else;
 * it's free and open-source.

+This means that with RP2 there are no payment requests, no transaction limits, no account creation, no premium version, no personal data collection (that can be hacked), etc.

 Another unique advantage of RP2 is [transparent computation](https://github.com/eprbell/rp2/tree/main/docs/output_files.md#transparent-computation-rp2-full-report-output): it generates full computation details for every lot fraction, so that it's possible to verify step-by-step how RP2 reaches the final result.

 RP2 supports the [FIFO](https://www.investopedia.com/terms/f/fifo.asp), [LIFO](https://www.investopedia.com/terms/l/lifo.asp) and [HIFO](https://www.investopedia.com/terms/h/hifo.asp) accounting methods, to help minimize the amount due.